 A portion of a highway in Atlanta has collapsed after a massive fire

-TV reported that PVC piping underneath the interstate may be burning, but the Georgia Department of Transportation has yet to identify the cause to the public.
-Monroe County Emergency Management Agency encouraged motorists to keep a close eye on GDOT advisories in a post on its Facebook.
+Several roads have shut down in northeast Atlanta after a large fire caused an overpass on Interstate 85 to collapse.
+WSB-TV reported that PVC piping underneath the interstate may be burning, but the Georgia Department of Transportation has yet to identify the cause to the public.

 Add your comments below